 Research

 Global environmental changes are redistributing both native and exotic plant species ranges, and innovative management strategies that allow us to react quickly and optimally are necessary to confront these looming changes.
 Developing a framework for understanding plant population responses to environmental changes will require bringing ecological theory and data together to harness the power of logic.
-My research integrates theoretical plant ecology and quantitative global change biology, with a focus on plants with changing ranges.
+My disciplinary research integrates theoretical plant ecology and quantitative global change biology, with a focus on plants with changing ranges.
 I develop mathematical models, use simulations, conduct controlled field experiments, and incorporate ecological data to uncover the causes and consequences of the spatial spread of plants in a world with increasing anthropogenically-driven environmental change.
 My research is structured by the following overarching questions:

 1. How will plant distributions shift in response to climate change?